 Raven Symbolism and Raven Meaning

-A lot of negative raven symbolism comes about from their appearance on battlefields.
-They are scavengers (and curious to a fault), and are often seen picking at mangled remains of fallen warriors on battle grounds.
+Nonetheless, the raven holds a lot of opinions for a lot of people over time.
+For instance, a significant amount of negative raven symbolism comes about from their appearance on battlefields.
+They are scavengers (and curious to a fault), and are often seen picking at mangled remains of fallen warriors on battlegrounds.

 Spans of massacred bodies and gore besieged with glimmery black ravens with chiseled beaks driving coldly into the bloody mire can conjure some nightmarish connotations.
 I’m betting a lot of the darker raven symbolism came from these eerie appearances at sites with massive death tolls.